 The Offering of Rights under this Prospectus depends on the Shareholders' approval.
-An invitation for the Extraordinary General Meeting of the Company has been published to approve the issuance of the Rights on ••/••/•••• (corresponding to ••/••/••••G).
+The issuance of priority shares was approved at the Extraordinary General Assembly of the Company on Sunday dated 26/04/1444H (corresponding to 20/11/2022G).

 The quorum for convening of the Extraordinary General Assembly's requires the presence of shareholders representing at least half (50%) of the capital.
 If this quorum is not available at the meeting, either: (1) the second meeting shall be held an hour after the end of the period specified for convening the first meeting, provided that the invitation for the first meeting includes an indication of the possibility of holding this meeting; or (2) an invitation to the second meeting of the EGM shall be announced and published in a daily newspaper distributed in the city in which the head office of the Company is located at least ten (10) days prior to the date set for the meeting.
 The invitation shall include the agenda.
 It may be sufficient to send the invitation on the aforementioned date to all shareholders by registered letters only.
 If the necessary quorum is not present in the second meeting, an invitation is sent to a third meeting to be held in the same conditions mentioned above.
 The third meeting shall be valid regardless of the number of shares represented therein after approval of the competent authority.